What is Corona Virus?

 The virus that causes COVID-19 mainly spreads from person to person.
 This usually happens when an infected person coughs, sneezes, or talks near other people.
 The virus can be passed easily between people who live together.
 But it can also spread at gatherings where people are talking close together, shaking hands, hugging, sharing food, or even singing together.

 Doctors also think it is possible to get sick if you touch a surface that has the virus on it and then touch your mouth, nose, or eyes.
-A person can be infected, and spread the virus to others, even without having any symptoms.
+A person can be infected and spread the virus to others even without having any symptoms.
 This is why keeping people apart is one of the best ways to slow the spread.
-It is also possible for the virus to spread from an infected person to an animal, like a pet.
-But this seems to be uncommon.
-There is no evidence that a person could get the virus from a pet.

-But because the virus can spread when people are close together, things like swimming in a crowded pool are still risky.
+There is also no evidence that COVID-19 can be spread through the water in a pool or hot tub.
+However, because the virus can spread when people are close together, activities like swimming in a crowded pool are still risky.

 Experts do not think the virus is spread through food like some other viruses.